dstlny/Python-Flask-Web-App/README.md

   - Table selection, is also included.
   - Once the user has ordered, the confirmation button is disabled.
     - Users can remove specific products.
-- Menu and overall website aesthetic is responsive.

 ## Installation